 We're number one in spending in terms of per capita per student in the industrialized world, but we're 37 in results.

-That's a this it's not the money, Pastor.
+It's not the money, Pastor.

-It's this unholy alliance with teachers unions and the Democratic Party that have allowed this institutionalized failure.
+It's this unholy alliance with teachers, unions, and the Democratic Party that have allowed this institutionalized failure.

 We're failing our children.